sametmax/django-quicky/README.md

 For the first one, the returned dictionary will be used as a context to render the template.
 For the second one, it will be serialised to JSON.

-/!\ WARNING:
+**/!\ WARNING:**

-The view decorator should always be the first decorator to be applied.
-Only by doing so you garanti it will work with other decorators such as `@login_required`.
+The view decorator should always be the first decorator to be applied (the lowest one in the decorator pile).

 Conditional rendering